 EHRI Research (Summary)

-In the Netherlands, EHRI has identified 161 repositories, and described 98 Holocaust-relevant collections, most of them at NIOD Institute for War, Holocaust and Genocide Studies, but also at the Amsterdam City Archives.
+In the Netherlands, EHRI has identified over 160 repositories, and described thousands of Holocaust-relevant archival units, most of them at NIOD Institute for War, Holocaust and Genocide Studies, but also at the Amsterdam City Archives.
 Furthermore, EHRI identified a number of Holocaust-relevant research tools, including important online resources, but also traditional archival guides.
 For a full list, see the extensive report.

 NIOD was founded immediately after the war under the name of National Institute for War Documentation (Rijksinstituut voor Oorlogsdocumentatie, RIOD), under the auspices of the Ministry of Education, Culture & Science.
 In 1999 it was placed under the authority of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 It holds important Holocaust collections, such as the archives of the German occupational administration, of the Joodse Raad and of several camps (especially Westerbork).
 Apart from official documentation, NIOD’s collection also includes private sources, such as journals, correspondence and pictures.
 A joint effort of the National Archive and NIOD led to the creation of a website on Dutch WWII archival sources, Wegwijzer Archieven WOII.
 A thematic query on “persecution of the Jews” (“Jodenvervolging”) leads to 773 archival collections in 142 archival institutions.
 These cover a broad variety of institutions, national as well as local and specialised institutions.
 There are also private archives and documentation centres, such as the Jewish Historical Museum in Amsterdam, which hold important Holocaust-related collections.